CarlKCarlK/anyinput/README.md

 # Ok::<(), anyhow::Error>(())
 ```

-Nesting and multiple AnyInputs are allowed.
+As we add nesting and multiple inputs, the macro becomes more useful.
 Here we create a function with two inputs.
 One input accepts any iterator-like
 thing of `usize`.
 The second input accepts any iterator-like thing of string-like things.
 The function returns the sum of the numbers and string lengths.

 We apply the function to the range `1..=10` and a slice of `&str`'s.